AI Music for Content Creators and Podcasts

 Rights and disclosure

 Generating a track doesn’t automatically grant commercial rights.
 Tools differ in what they allow, sometimes by plan tier, so confirm the current terms cover monetised podcasts and videos before you build your brand around a track.
 The legal landscape for AI music is unsettled and evolving — this is general information, not legal advice.
 For depth, see can you sell AI music and is AI music legal.
-Platforms like YouTube and podcast hosts may also have AI-disclosure rules, which change over time, so check them when you publish.
+Platforms like YouTube and podcast hosts may also have AI-disclosure rules, which change over time; if you publish there, our guide to using AI music on YouTube walks through staying claim-free, so check the rules when you publish.

 Making AI music sit right under speech